devcybiko/gregsmithwiki/content/rules.md

 	1. Spending time with people reenforces harmony in relationships.
 	2. Consider if what you're doing right now satisfies the rule.
 	3. Consider not watching TV (sports, sit-coms, movies)
-2. Say yes when you can and no when you must
+2. Say "Yes" when you can and "No" when you must
 3. Have a "Yes-And" attitude
 4. Assume positive intent
 5. Adapt, Improvise, Overcome